supernoodled/libxenon/README.md

 # What you need
 - Ubuntu, or Debian.
 I'm currently developing this on [Windows 10 WSL2](https://docs.microsoft.com/en-gb/windows/wsl/install-win10) Debian 10 (Buster).

+# Debian
+- You need to get lsb-release (pointless, but still needed) for a pointless version check.
+- It's not included in the default APT, so we have to modify it.
+- type cd /etc/apt
+- then sudo nano sources.list
+- and add to your APT list

+- deb [trusted=yes] https://ftp.debian.org/debian stable main
+- deb [trusted=yes] https://ftp.debian.org/debian stable-updates main
+- deb [trusted=yes] https://security.debian.org/debian-security/ stable/updates main
+- deb [trusted=yes] https://ftp.debian.org/debian stable-backports main

+- then just CTRL+X and press Y to save.

+- then type sudo apt-get update
+- then sudo apt-get upgrade

 ## sudo apt-get install
 - libgmp3-dev
 - libmpfr-dev